Spirit Within Festival Brings Indigenous Music to Whistler

 One of Whistler’s most exciting legacies from the 2010 Winter Games, the Squamish Lil’wat Cultural Centre (SLCC) celebrates its second annual Spirit Within Festival September 26-29, 2013 with a packed schedule of arts, dance, food and music.

 “It’s great to see Whistler embracing a culture that has been here for thousands of years,” says Russell Wallace of Kalan Wi, an award-winning local First Nations musical group.
-“With more and more talent and exhibits in the centre each year the Aboriginal presence is here now.
-I think it is a great thing for Whistler and an exciting time for aboriginal culture.”
+“With more and more talent and exhibits in the centre each year the Indigenous presence is here now.
+I think it is a great thing for Whistler and an exciting time for Indigenous culture.”

 That excitement will be on full display at the Spirit within Festival with everything from artist demonstrations and musical performances throughout the Village to a Vancouver Aquarium Aquazone giving kids a closer look at some of the cool creatures and marine life of the Salish Sea.